 Most of Breckenridge is easily walkable.
 Plus, there are free buses, both in town and to other nearby ski resorts.
 The BreckConnect gondola helps to connect part of the town to the Peak 7 and 8 base areas.

-Skiing and Snowboarding.
 Breckenridge’s terrain is served by a 31-lift system including fast lifts.
 It covers four mountain peaks and these provide 2,358 acres (954 hectares) for skiing and snowboarding, makes it Colorado’s seventh largest ski resort.

 The terrain is varied enough for all levels of ability.
 Many of the trails are rated green and blue, so novices and intermediates will be kept very happy.
 A good proportion of the black runs have been groomed, so these can be tackled confidently by intermediates.
 The variety of terrain means advanced and expert riders can also enjoy tree skiing, moguls, and alpine bowls.
+This is a good place to use an all-mountain ski, so you can try a little bit of everything.

 Breckenridge has separate pipes and terrain parks for a whole gamut of ability levels where it comes to snowboarding.
 This enables enthusiasts to more easily progress from novice right up to pro level.
 It can be a bit demoralizing though, when the expert terrain park is discovered too early, as the pros are often way too impressive to watch as they work through a run.
 Thanks to its atmosphere and facilities, Breckenridge is among North America’s most popular ski resorts.